-A full report will be issued in February 2019.
 A similar mapping is being conducted in the center and eastern regions.
 The objective is to determine the exact number of civil servants operational throughout the country to identify and highlight critical gaps and advise the government on the need to adapt its deployment plans.